NOTE 2.1 - MATERIAL ACCOUNTING POLICIES

 New and amended standards

-The Ministry of Corporate Affairs has notified Companies (Indian Accounting Standards) Amendment Rules, 2023 dated 31 March 2023 to amend the following Ind AS which are effective for annual periods beginning on or after 1 April 2023.
-The Company applied for the first-time these amendments.
+The Ministry of Corporate Affairs (MCA) notified the Ind AS 117, Insurance Contracts, vide notification dated 12 August 2024, under the Companies (Indian Accounting Standards) Amendment Rules, 2024, which is effective from annual reporting periods beginning on or after 1 April 2024.

 B Revenue recognition

 Revenue from contracts with customers is recognised when control of the goods is transferred to the customer on satisfaction of performance obligations.
-The performance obligations as per contracts with customers are fulfilled at the time of dispatch or delivery of goods depending upon the terms agreed with customer.
+The Performance obligations as per contracts with customers are fulfilled at the time of dispatch or delivery of goods depending upon the terms agreed with customer.

 The Company has generally concluded that it is the principal in its revenue arrangements because it typically controls the goods before transferring them to the customer.